OoliteProject/OoliteStarter/readme.md

   https://www.youtube.com/watch?v=wXotUgqOdh8
   If you are unfamiliar with installing Java on Windows, follow https://www.youtube.com/watch?v=IJ-PJbvJBGs
-* You need to have a copy of Oolite Starter unzipped in a directory of your choice.
+* You need to have a copy of the generic Oolite Starter unzipped in a directory of your choice.
 Just in case, you can download it from https://github.com/HiranChaudhuri/OoliteStarter/releases